formaldemography/working_group/index.md

 If you would like to be included on the mailing list sign up [here](https://docs.google.com/forms/d/e/1FAIpQLSeacS7MDRaulnOsVW3fMX2qaMzFdqutMrYOj8N0E-NYA9c7KQ/viewform).

+### Register interest to present

+If you are interested in presenting at a future meeting, fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSdscOmHFK7wmbazcBL54PkIAMvDiu6GnUMpmduYaM77T8rUFA/viewform).

 ## Next meeting

 **Title:** 'My favorite formal demography paper: The Population Momentum of Preston & Guillot (1997, Genus)'